per1234/Arduino-DSTH01/README.md

 This was slightly modified and renamed to DSTH01, which is a more common name for These modules as of this writing.

 Other modifications include:

+  * separated "get~" methods into "start~" and "read~" methods to avoid delays
   * Made setting of CS pin optional
-  * separated "get" methods into "start" and "read" methods to avoid delays

 Why ?